-This course is accredited by the British Computing Society (BCS).
-To be awarded Chartered IT Professional status from BCS you will need to complete a year of further learning beyond graduation and meet other criteria, details of which can be found on the BCS website.
+This course is also accredited by the British Computing Society (BCS), recognised by employers nationally and overseas.
+To be awarded Chartered IT Professional status from BCS you will need to complete a year of further learning beyond graduation, details of which can be found on the BCS website.

 - BSc (Hons) Business Information Technology

 - BSc (Hons) Information Technology Management

 We have specialist computing suites on campus which 89% of our final year students said they could access when they needed to.
 Why not visit us to discover these for yourself or join us on live chat now to find out more?